HEALTHCARE FOR TRANSITIONING FOSTER YOUTH

-In partnership with Cincinnati Children’s Hospital, the LWC research team explored solutions for helping youth in Hamilton County transitioning from Child Services to the adult healthcare system.
-There is a great opportunity for these young adults to learn about preventative healthcare, so they can make better decisions about their health and lower medical costs.
+The LWC research team collaborated with CCHMC to explore solutions for helping youth in Hamilton County transitioning from Child Services to the adult healthcare system.
+This endeavor presents an opportunity for young adults transitioning out of foster care to learn about preventative healthcare, make better decisions about their health, and lower medical costs.

-Most post–transitioned youth, now considered adults by Child Services, are unaware and uninformed about their healthcare.
+Most post-transitioned youth, considered adults by Child Services, are uninformed about their healthcare.
 When medical situations arise, whether minor or urgent, most youth lack the knowledge to make an educated decision about their health.
-This results in countless emergency room visits, wasting time and money.
-Additionally, many of the existing resources are unapproachable, leading to a lack of communication with healthcare professionals.
-All of these factors pose many challenges for these young adults.
+This results in countless emergency room visits, which waste the patient’s time and money.
+Many of the existing resources available to post-transitioned youth are unapproachable, leading to a lack of communication with healthcare professionals.

-Through conversations with pre and post–transitioned youth, we observed firsthand how they respond to guidance from healthcare professionals and considered how trust and priorities affect their decision–making process.
-As we started to identify parallels in their experiences, we began to understand what the average journey looks like for foster youth.
-We identified key points in the journey where design could play an important role.
-Through feedback and evaluation from the community, we were able to suggest suitable tools that would prove successful in this transition.
+Conversations with pre- and post-transitioned youth revealed how they respond to guidance from healthcare professionals, and how trust affects their decision-making process.
+The team identified parallels in youth experiences, which revealed an understanding of what the average journey looks like for foster youth.
+The team then identified key points throughout the journey where design could help to solve healthcare problems.